The most common cause of chronic joint pain in the United States is arthritis, which affects more than 54 million people.

 There’s a link between excess weight and joint pain, according to numerous studies in the last 10 to 15 years.
 One study of overweight/obese individuals published in 2005 in the Arthritis and Rheumatism Journal found that one physical pound of weight loss equates to a reduction of four pounds of pressure exerted on a person’s knee (per step taken).

 People who want to lose weight for joint health can follow some simple steps:

 - Eat at least three times a day.

 - Drink plenty of calorie-free beverages to eliminate extra calories from sugar-sweetened beverages.

 - Choose lean cuts of meats and low-fat/non-fat dairy products.

 - Make sure adequate fiber intake from fruits, vegetables, and whole grains.

 - Listen to your body.
 When you feel satisfied with the amount eaten, stop eating to refrain from over-eating; you can always have more if you’re truly hungry.

 - Plan meals ahead.
 This is helpful for individuals with busy lifestyles.
-This can mean having healthy nutrient dense snacks available or bringing homecooked meals to school/work instead of purchasing something quick on the go.
+Instead of buying something quick, try bringing healthy nutrient-dense snacks or homecooked meals to school/work.

 Joint pain sufferers may find better outcomes with help from a medical professional.